What to do if your dealer tries to pull the spot delivery scam

 - If you know you have bad credit, be wary of low financing rates or deals that sound too good to be true.

 - Do not sign a contract unless it is completely filled out.
-Beware of contracts stamped or titled "conditional" or "conditional delivery" clauses.
+Beware of contracts stamped or titled "conditional" or those that have "conditional delivery" clauses.

 - Look for "factory backed" finance rates -- TV and radio ads that say "1.9% financing at your participating Toyota dealership."
 Be sure your financing is going through the automaker's credit arm (i.e. Chrysler Credit or GMAC).
 If it's a third-party bank, or the rate is not available at other franchises, be wary.